Mallik gas hydrate site: Importance as an active study site

 From a technical perspective, the results from the scientific R&D Program in the Mackenzie Delta basin confirmed pre-drill predictions that gas hydrates were present in high-saturation, sand-rich reservoirs.
-Resultantly, scientists were able to successfully recover wireline cores through the different gas hydrate intervals.
+Scientists were able to successfully recover wireline cores through the different gas hydrate intervals.
 Also, experts could carry out cross-hole tomography experiments not only before, but also during and after the actual production tests.
 During the project, a suite of several different open-hole logs could be obtained by using advanced and new gas hydrate logging tools, giving first insights into the reservoir thickness and general natural gas hydrate saturations.
-Unfortunately, due to a lack of pipeline or gathering system, there is currently only one field in the Mackenzie Delta – providing natural gas to the town of Inuvik – and no commercial oil or gas production.
+Due to a lack of pipeline or gathering system, there is currently only one field in the Mackenzie Delta – providing natural gas to the town of Inuvik – and no commercial oil or gas production.

-Furthermore, the thermal-simulation tests conducted at research well Mallik 5L-38 were not only carried out to evaluate a potential production method or to prove the commercial viability of gas hydrates in Canada; but also to observe the dissociation of a gas hydrate interval at temperatures above the gas hydrate stability point, while maintaining constant pressure.
+Furthermore, the thermal-simulation tests conducted at research well Mallik 5L-38 were not only carried out to evaluate a potential production method or to prove the commercial viability of gas hydrates in Canada but also to observe the dissociation of a gas hydrate interval at temperatures above the gas hydrate stability point, while maintaining constant pressure.
 The results of the thermal simulation were then used to calibrate numerical simulation models that give new insights into the kinetic and thermodynamic properties of gas hydrates.